 What degree is a Pitching Wedge?

-A pitching wedge typically has a loft of 46º to 48º.
-Although some high handicap iron sets can have pitching wedges as strong as 44º.
-Golfers tend to hit a pitching wedge 90 – 120 yards.
+A pitching wedge has a loft of 46º – 48º.
+However, some high handicap iron sets can have pitching wedges as strong as 44º of loft.
+Golfers tend to hit a pitching wedge 90 – 120 yards, but this is highly dependent on the loft of your pitching wedge, quality of strike and swing speed.

 What is a Gap Wedge?